 Fairmont The Norfolk is happy to host children of all ages.
 Baby-sitting services are also available.

-And of course, we have the opportunity to visit the Micato-AmericaShare Community Centre in the Mukuru slum of Nairobi, where smiles belie the poverty one sees.
-Witness the good works done here, from the library to the basketball court to the fresh water borehole—all thanks of Micato travellers and friends who positively impact so many children’s lives with each safari taken.
+And of course, we have the opportunity to visit the Micato-AmericaShare Community Centre in the Mukuru slum of Nairobi, where the smiles on the residents’ faces belie the poverty one sees.
+Witness the good works done here, from the Community Centre library to the basketball court to the fresh water borehole, and perhaps even have a chance to speak with some of the children whose educations are sponsored through Micato-AmericaShare—because of Micato travellers and friends, their lives have changed.